Frequently Asked Questions

 Once a donor has been evaluated and approved to donate, the kidney transplant is scheduled.
 The donor and recipient are usually in side-by-side operating rooms.
 The kidney is removed from the donor in a procedure called a nephrectomy and transplanted into the recipient.
 The most common ways to perform a nephrectomy include:

 - Laparoscopic nephrectomy – a minimally invasive procedure that usually takes three to four hours.
 Surgeons on the medical staff at Baylor will make small incisions and insert a laparoscope to remove the kidney.
-Usually donors recover for two to three days in the hospital before returning home.
+Usually donors recover for two to three days in the hospital before returning home or local transplant housing.

 - Robotic laparoscopic nephrectomy – a minimally invasive procedure used by surgeons on the medical staff at Baylor that utilize a specialized robot to precisely control the insertion of the laparoscopic instrument to remove the kidney.
 Donors who have this procedure usually recover in the hospital for two to three days and then are able to return home.